gsa-tts-archived/identity-site/content/_policy/contact._en.md

 sidenav: contact_us
 title: Contact us
 description: Have a question or a problem with Login.gov?
+form_success_message: >-
+  Your help ticket was submitted successfully.

+  Check your email for next steps.
+submit_help_ticket_link_text: Submit a new help ticket
 intro_content: >-
   ## Get in touch